Team Honk is more than a blog, it is a social media phenomenon. Here is the story so far…

 On Red Nose Day, Annie, T, Penny and Snowdon co-organsier Gemma were in the the audience and explained the whole #teamhonk phenomenon to Russell Brand.
 At home the parent blogging community shared and tweeted posts and images and encouraged people to donate.

-On the 1st July 2013 Team Honk were invited back to Comic Relief HQ to help plot Sport Relief for 2014.
-And the 2014 #TeamHonkRelay is the result – a person to person relay from Land’s End to John O’Groats – and a route of nearly 3,000 miles involving nearly 200 bloggers, plus their family and friends!
+July Team Honk were invited back to Comic Relief HQ to help plot Sport Relief for 2014.
+And the 2014 #TeamHonkRelay is the result - a person to person relay from Land's End to John O'Groats - and a route of nearly 3,000 miles involving nearly 200 bloggers, plus their family and friends!

 Running, cycling, swimming, roller skating, scooting, pushing buggies, you name it, with friends and family joining in.
 The target was £20,000.
 The total on 11/3/2014 was £22,679.

-8th March 2014 Penny, Annie and Tanya from Team Honk flew to Tanzania for International Women’s Day to help Comic Relief raise even more vital funds by highlighting projects that have helped women in Tanzania get jobs, start businesses and secure a future for their families and communities.
+Penny, Annie and T from Team Honk flew to Tanzania for International Women's Day to help Comic Relief raise even more vital funds by highlighting projects that have helped women in Tanzania get jobs, start businesses and secure a future for their families and communities.

-They blogged and tweeted from Tanzania, sending out 100 digital postcards to other bloggers and ensuring the hashtag #lasting change trended in time for #iwd2014, International Women’s Day.
+They blogged and tweeted from Tanzania, sending out 100 digital postcards to other bloggers and taking part in a Britmums Twitter chat, ensuring the hashtag #lastingchange trended in time for #iwd2014, International Women's Day.